HP Laptop

 Disconnect the keyboard cable from the motherboard.

-Turn over the laptop, pry it up, and open the palm rest.
+Turn the laptop over, pry it open, and lift the palm rest.

-When the palm rest is removed, you can see the heat sink, cooling fan, USB board, speakers, and motherboard.
+When the palm rest is removed, you can access the heat sink, cooling fan, USB board, speakers, and motherboard.

 Speaker modules

-Remove six screws securing the heat sink.
+Remove the six screws securing the heat sink and disconnect the fan cable.
 You can remove the heat sink.

 HP Pavilion M4 motherboard